fe-dagostino/The-Magicians/copy-elision/README.md

 - up to **1.47%** better than `RVO/NRVO`
 - up to **3.24%** better than `Move-Semantic`.

 It is really interesting the result for `Reference + clear` where we register up to **94%** better performances compared to all other implementations.
+Moreover, don't forget we just used a simple `std::vector` with a relative small size of `24 bytes`, so repeating our tests with larger objects will only increase the gap with other implementations.

+What is emerging from collected results is clear and don't let us any doubt on the fact that creating the object all the time we invoke a function is responsible for this huge gap between the first three implementation and the last one.

 **Note**: *graph and related data available here [Performances.xlsx](.resources/performances.xlsx).*